Call Us: 800-806-1998

 Summary

 For the average small business today the LLC vs C corp decision is pretty clear – Go with the LLC.
 There are overriding reasons to use a C corporation, but they had better be good reasons.
 “My accountant or attorney said use a C corporation” is not an overriding reason.
-Why?
+Why did they say that?
 It had better be a good answer.